IncredibleWeb/webpack-express-boilerplate/readme.md

 ## Usage
 - Run `npm install` to install all the required dependencies
 - Run `npm install -g webpack` to install webpack globally on your machine.
+- Run `npm build` to build the project using webpack configurations.
-- Run `npm start` to build the project and start a node server on `localhost:3000`
+- Run `npm start` to start a node server on `localhost:3000`
+- or run `npm startdev` to webpack watch and run nodemon.

 ## Server-side